latentai/github-posthog-sync/README.md

 GPS_POSTHOG_KEY=phc_*
 ```

-By default this tool wil run against the authenticated user, but you can
+By default this tool wil run against the authenticated user via the provided
-point it to another user or organization via `GPS_GITHUB_ID`:
+token, but you can point it to another user or organization via `GPS_GITHUB_ID`:

 ```
 GPS_GITHUB_ID=whitfin